 "... she punches above her weight in shipping matters.
 She knows the law and delivers very high-quality work, first time, on time, every time"… (Chambers UK, 2014)

 …"Her keen grip on the technical law combines with an easy, no-fuss approach which gets the job done"….
 (Legal 500, 2014)

-Recommended in the field of Shipping & Commodities in Chambers & Partners for over ten years, as an "outstanding junior" who "punches above her weight in shipping matters.
+Recommended in the field of Shipping & Commodities in Chambers & Partners for fourteen years, as an "outstanding junior" who "punches above her weight in shipping matters.
 She knows the law and delivers very high-quality work, first time, on time, every time".

 Dry shipping work forms a cornerstone of Caroline's practice.
-She has extensive experience of bill of lading and charterparty disputes, including claims for damage to and/or mis-delivery of cargo, unsafe port cases, claims for early/late redelivery, off-hire disputes, claims for demurrage/damages for detention, claims under the NYPE Inter-Club Agreement and cases concerning the application and effect of the Hague, Hague-Visby and Hamburg Rules, and speed and consumption claims.
+She has extensive experience of bill of lading and charterparty disputes, including claims for damage to and/or mis-delivery of cargo, unsafe port cases, claims for early/late redelivery, off-hire disputes, claims for demurrage/damages for detention, claims in respect of off-spec bunkers, claims under letters of indemnity, claims under the NYPE Inter-Club Agreement and cases concerning the application and effect of the Hague, Hague-Visby and Hamburg Rules, and speed and consumption claims.